-School day Nursery and Reception (EYFS) At the start of each day, children in the Nursery and Reception work with a combination of Montessori apparatus and other specialist Early Years resources to develop their basic skills.
-Whether classroom based or in the tailored outdoor environment, pupils consistently spend time in the morning and afternoon aquiring and developing new skills such as language, communication, physical, literacy and mathematics.
-During the week they will also have topic-based lessons and activities including PE, music, computing, Eurhythmics, Spanish and French.
-On several occasions each week, the children in Reception are arranged in ability sets for Phonics lessons.
+School day At the start of each day, children in the Nursery and Reception work with a combination of Montessori apparatus and other specialist Early Years resources to develop their basic skills.
+Whether classroom based or in the tailored outdoor environment, pupils consistently spend time in the morning and afternoon aquiring and developing new skills such as language, communication, physical, creativity, literacy and mathematics.
+During the week they will also have topic-based lessons and activities including PE, music, computing, Eurhythmics and French.
+On several occasions each week the children in Nursery and Reception have phonics lessons to develop early reading and writing skills.
 Each day of the week differs as we have many specialist teachers who come in to take lessons throughout the day.
 During morning break time, each Reception class is taken into the playground under the supervision of our teaching staff.
-In the afternoons, the timetable for Reception is less structured, and the children enjoy outdoor learning and physical and creative activities.
+In the afternoons, the timetable for Reception is less structured, and the children enjoy outdoor learning, science activities and physical and creative activities.
 Nursery children benefit from free flow between the indoor environment and outdoor provision, with the Nursery timetable becoming gradually more structured every term in preparation for Reception class.
 Outdoor Learning We place a lot of value on outdoor learning and feel strongly that it is a crucial element to our young children's learning and development.
 This belief is why we ensure, whenever possible, that our pupils have access to outdoor areas every day both in the morning and afternoon.
 Assessment/Early Years Foundation Stage Profiles At Orchard House, we observe the progress your child is making, assessing each pupil's development in relation to the EYFS developmental learning intentions and goals that form part of the statutory guidance for the foundation stage.
-These assessments, (called profiles), are made based on our accumulated observations, on-going informal assessment and in-depth knowledge of your child.
+These assessments, (called profiles), are made based on our accumulated observations, ongoing informal assessment and in-depth knowledge of your child.
 To gather a full picture of your child we invite parents to contribute to our assessment via the online learning profiles.
 Contributions could include writing their name, being kind or helping at home; however small we want to know about it.
 This gives us an opportunity to have discussions with your child, celebrating various achievements or moments which are special to them both at school and home.

 Welfare Requirements

 The staff

 Head of EYFS: Miss Rosamund Brown

 Head of Nursery: Mrs Mercedes Remuinan

-Deputy Head of Nursery: Miss Lara Heaver

-Reception: Miss Argyro Fornaridou
+Reception: Ms Argyro Fornaridou

+Reception: Miss Lara Heaver

 Reception: Miss Susie Plummer

+Designated Safeguarding Lead: Mrs Jessica

+Nettleton

+Deputy Designated Safeguarding Leads:

+Miss Rosamund Brown and Mrs Mercedes

+Remuinan

+SENDCO: Mrs Mercedes Remuinan

+(Nursery), Mrs Sarah Chung (Reception)

+School email: info@orchardhs.org.uk School phone number: 020 8742 8544

+Staffing

-Reception: Mrs Maryanne Singh School email: info@orchardhs.org.uk School phone number: 020 8742 8544 Staffing All staff attend regular training days and INSET sessions to keep updated.
-The Head of EYFS attends regular cluster meetings, conferences and training sessions with Little Dukes colleagues.
+All staff attend regular training days and INSET sessions to keep updated.
+The Head of EYFS and Head of Nursery attend regular cluster meetings, conferences and training sessions with Little Dukes colleagues.
 All staff are trained in Paediatric First Aid.